2018 Wisconsin elections: Governor

-Incumbent Republican Governor Scott Walker, first elected in 2010, sought re-election to a third term.
+Incumbent Republican governor Scott Walker, first elected in 2010, sought re-election to a third term.
 Despite having won two prior elections and a recall by fairly comfortable margins, Walker faced rising unpopularity due to his policies regarding infrastructure and education, among other issues, resulting in a close race.
 Low approval in Wisconsin of incumbent Republican U.S. President Donald Trump also harmed Walker in the election.

-In the end, Walker was ultimately defeated by Democrat Tony Evers by a narrow one percent margin, ending 8 years of unified Republican control of the state.
+Walker was ultimately defeated by Democrat Tony Evers by a narrow one percent margin, ending eight years of unified Republican control of the state.

 Other candidates included Libertarian Phil Anderson and Independent Maggie Turnbull.

-Lieutenant Governor
+Lieutenant governor

-Former State Representative Mandela Barnes defeated incumbent Republican Lieutenant Governor Rebecca Kleefisch, who had served since 2010, and Libertarian Patrick Baird.
-Barnes became Wisconsin's first African-American Lieutenant Governor, and the second African-American ever elected to state office in Wisconsin.
+Former state representative Mandela Barnes defeated incumbent Republican lieutenant governor Rebecca Kleefisch, who had served since 2011, and Libertarian Patrick Baird.
+Barnes became Wisconsin's first African-American lieutenant governor, and the second African-American ever elected to state office in Wisconsin.

-Administrative

-Attorney General
+Attorney general

 Republican incumbent Brad Schimel, first elected in 2014, ran for re-election to a second term.
 Voting rights attorney and former federal prosecutor Josh Kaul, the Democratic nominee, defeated Schimel in the general election.
 Terry Larson, the Constitution Party nominee, also garnered around 2% of the vote, greater than the vote difference between Schimel and Kaul.

-Secretary of State
+Secretary of state

 Incumbent Democrat Doug La Follette, first elected in 1982 (and also serving from 1975 to 1979), won re-election to a tenth non-consecutive term.
 Madison Alderwoman Arvina Martin challenged La Follette in the Democratic primary.

 Jay Schroeder was nominated in the Republican primary to run against La Follette, pledging to abolish the position if elected.

 Libertarian sports announcer Rich Reynolds declared his candidacy for the position as well, joining the "TeamGuv" bill with Phil Anderson and Patrick Baird.

 Governing magazine projected the race as "safe Democratic".